SyedMisbahGit/aangan/frontend/SERVICE_WORKER_SETUP.md

 # Service Worker Setup Guide

-This guide provides instructions for setting up and troubleshooting service workers in the College Whisper application.
+This guide provides instructions for setting up and troubleshooting service workers in the Aangan application.

 ## Service Workers in This Project